-- If you as a Superadmin create and add inside of a course a training material whose duration is longer than the value you configured for Session Lifetime (in the platform Advanced Settings, Advanced tab) and the learner plays that training material, the tracking for that training material may not be saved.
+- If the Superadmin creates and adds inside of a course a training material whose duration is longer than the value you configured for Session Lifetime (in the platform Advanced Settings, Advanced Options tab) and the learner plays that training material, the tracking for that training material may not be saved.

-General Limitations for Training Material on Mobile (for Both Online Mode and Offline Mode):
+General Limitations for Training Material or Assets on Mobile (for Both Online Mode and Offline Mode):

 - Training material imported from Skilla is not supported.

-- Training material containing pop-ups or links to be opened in a pop-up window is not supported, the pop-up won’t be opened.
+- Training material or assets containing pop-ups or links to be opened in a pop-up window are not supported, the pop-up won’t be opened.

 Branding & Look